 Technology is helpful in so many ways, especially in education, but sometimes we need to step away from it and take a break.
 Although it may seem a bit counter-intuitive technology can offer the solution to help you take a break from technology.
 There are some handy apps that will help you ‘take time out’, put down your phone and embrace real-world interaction and reflection.

-With the introduction of screen time with Apple’s iOS 12 I was horrified with my daily stats on smartphone usage.
-Within one day I had picked up my phone 89 times.
+With the introduction of screen time on Apple’s iOS12 I was horrified at my daily usage stats - one day I had picked up my phone 89 times!
 It got me thinking - if I wasn’t checking my mobile so much, what more could I be achieving with my day?
 Being on our phone is an integral part of work-life for many of us, but 89 times seemed to be much more than friends I had spoken to, and I wanted to try and change this habit.

 The negative effect of technology on mental health